wrfOxobz/wrfOxobz/README.md

 ### Hi, I'm Wahid Rizka Fathurrohman(wrfOxobz)
 A passionate self-taught Data Science from Indonesia.👋

-- 🌼 I’m currently working on KartoFDN
+- 🌼 I'm a student at Amikom University of Yogyakarta
 - 🚀 I’m currently learning a Python for Data Science

 <a href="https://github.com/anuraghazra/github-readme-stats">